 The 3+2 program offers the student the technical competency of an engineering degree plus the broad knowledge base and flexibility of a physics degree.

-The written articulation agreement between the universities guarantees the successful student admission into the engineering discipline of his or her choice with junior standing.
+The written articulation agreement guarantees the successful student admission into the engineering discipline of his or her choice with junior standing at a partner university.
 The career choices, therefore, are as varied as the fields of engineering.
 Popular choices include:

 Most students completing our program go directly into the job market.
 The two degrees give the student even greater flexibility as many companies want to move engineers into management and seek well-rounded candidates, such as those holding dual degrees.
 Some of our students choose to continue their education in engineering or physics graduate programs.

 Many Shippensburg Applied Physics/Engineering students belong to the Society of Physics Students, a group promoting the development and interests of students in the sciences.
 Our students also participate in Students for the Exploration and Development of Space (SEDS).